php-http/documentation/discovery.rst

 - PSR-7 Message Factory Discovery
 - PSR-7 URI Factory Discovery
 - PSR-7 Stream Factory Discovery
+- Mock Client Discovery (not enabled by default)

 The principle is always the same: you call the static ``find`` method on the discovery service if no explicit implementation was specified.
 The discovery service will try to locate a suitable implementation.